UbiquityTony/Cloudreve-Script/README.md

 Enter 1/2/3/4/5 to select a node.
 [![图片6](https://speedcloud.cf/api/v3/file/source/43410/6.png?sign=X1Q9fvAf2Mp3wFartbsC1mV_yfRlLvJuPxSwEOT2t_A%3D%3A0)](https://speedcloud.cf/api/v3/file/source/43410/6.png?sign=X1Q9fvAf2Mp3wFartbsC1mV_yfRlLvJuPxSwEOT2t_A%3D%3A0)

-7. Press any key to start the installation.
+7.Press any key to start the installation.
 Just wait for the installation to complete……

 Cloudrev main program is installed!

-12. Reverse proxy<br>
+8.Reverse proxy<br>
 In the scenario of self use or small-scale use, you can use the built-in web server of cloudrev.
 However, if you need to use HTTPS or coexist with other web services on the server, you may need to use cloudrev, a mainstream web server reverse proxy, to obtain richer extension functions<br>
 You need to create a new virtual host in the web server, complete the required configurations (such as enabling HTTPS), and then add anti substitution rules to the website configuration file: